 Of course, it’s natural to want to hold onto your top talent, and it’s been the traditional way to build a business forever.
 But improving your company’s overall performance while increasing employee satisfaction can be as easy as sharing what you’ve already got with each other.
 You don’t want your employees to feel stuck or undervalued, which will lead to a much worse employee retention rate than letting them work with different departments and learn new things.

 Sharing is caring

 Using talent mobility can be one of the most beneficial and effective ways to improve the development and cultural enhancement within your organisation.

 Too few companies and start-ups are working on having a more lateral organisational structure.
-Instead they are either using the hierarchy system that we all know but don’t really enjoy, or use the complete opposite, the non-hierarchy structure, which also doesn’t work so great as there can be more confusion about who the decision makers are.
+Instead, they are either using the hierarchy system that we all know, but don’t really enjoy, or use the complete opposite, the non-hierarchy structure.
+This also doesn’t work so great as there can be more confusion about who the decision-makers are.

 How to best implement movement

 Since the pandemic, we have seen a shift in the way that people want to work.
 A lot more people either want to work remotely or want to try different roles and be more agile within an organisation so they can learn new things and work out where their skill set is best applied.

 If your team members are understanding more about what they’re best at and what they enjoy then they’ll be much happier employees and better performers after learning more from other departments.
 This helps with a much better retention rate, plus new joiners will be open to learning new things and be passionate about knowledge sharing because you’ve fostered that appropriate culture atmosphere upfront.